akobr/strong-beaver/README.md

 * *Progress* - Generic way how to show progress of any background operation on UI. *Implementation is planned for next phase.*
 * **Reflection** - Simple service for runtime object creation (object/type instantiation).
 * **Serialisation**
-  * *XML* - For serialisation and deserialization of an object from XML. *Implementation is scheduled, the default serialisation concept of .NET will be used.*
+  * *XML* - For serialisation and deserialisation of an object from XML. *Implementation is scheduled, the default serialisation concept of .NET will be used.*
-  * **JSON** - For serialisation and deserialization of objects from JSON.
+  * **JSON** - For serialisation and deserialisation of objects from JSON.
 * **Storage** (Persistent)
   * *Data* - Universal persistent data storage service.
 The service interface supports transition and all basic CRUD operations.
 All operations can be used synchronously or asynchronously.
     * *Entity Framework (Core)* - *In development*
   * **JSON** - Universal persistent storage service for JSON format.
-Objects will be automatically serialised / deserialized by JSON serialisation service. *On Xamarin platform JSON objects are stored in the application dictionary.*
+Objects will be automatically serialised / deserialised by JSON serialisation service. *On Xamarin platform JSON objects are stored in the application dictionary.*
   * **KeyValues** - Storage for key / value pairs. *On Xamarin platform the application dictionary is used.*
   * *File* - Universal file storage service. *Implementation is in progress.*